ddsooxo/Trello-Clone/README.md

 ## Overview Of The Setup
 You will need to download Node, NPM, mongoDB, and Mongoose.
-To run the application, you will need Angular, Mngodb, and Node server running.
+To run the application, you will need Angular, Mongodb, Mongoose, and Node server running.

 ### Installation: